BeardedOwl1357/College_ComputerGraphics_Code/1_Basic_OpenGL/readme.md

 ## Display Mode (GLUT_RGBA)
 - This is basically telling OpenGL to use RGBA color scheme
-- To experminet with RGBA scehme, [Use this website](https://rgbacolorpicker.com/)
+- To experiment with RGBA scehme, [Use this website](https://rgbacolorpicker.com/)
 - Each color is represented in the combination of **R**ed, **G**reen, **B**lue,**A**lpha:
 	- Alpha means the transparency of the color
 	- In original scale, a value of `256` means full color.
 For example, `R = 256` meant "express red color fully"